Skip to Content

 The most common cause of acute founder in horses is the excessive consumption of grains such as sweet feeds.
 Horses with a history of founder are more susceptible to reoccurrence and can founder eating senior feed.

-Diet for horses with laminitis is critical to the overall health of the damaged tissue of the hoof, but not the only factor, so rely on the instructions of your vet and farrier.
+Diet for horses with laminitis is critical to the overall health of the damaged tissue of the hoof, but it is not the only factor, so rely on the instructions of your vet and farrier.

-During the recovery phase of founder, keep your horses weight under control and give your horse ample opportunity to move around; this encourages blood flow to its feet.
+During the recovery phase of founder, keep your horse’s weight under control and give your horse ample opportunity to move around; this encourages blood flow to its feet.

 Provide high-quality forage, but avoid free grazing on rich pasture grass.
 Vitamins and minerals are essential for the damaged tissues to repair.
 Most vets recommend a diet consisting mostly of forage, a ration balancer or supplements, and plenty of fresh, clean water.